SS Admiral (1907)

 SS Admiral was a large riverboat launched as a steam-powered sidewheel ferry in 1907, SS Albatross, and converted in 1940 an excursion boat, then to diesel power in 1973.
 She operated on the Mississippi River from the Port of St. Louis, Missouri, until 1978, then became a floating attraction moored in the river at St. Louis.

-She was briefly re-purposed as an amusement center in 1987 and converted to a gambling venue called President Casino, also known as Admiral Casino, in the 1990s.
+She was briefly re-purposed as an amusement center in 1987 and then converted to a gambling venue called President Casino, also known as Admiral Casino, in the 1990s.
 In 1998 she was struck by barges which had come free from their tugboat, and was barely held to her moorings while 2,500 passengers were safely evacuated.

 Starting in 2011, the vessel was dismantled for scrap.

 Origin

 Admiral was launched in 1907 as the metal-hulled sidewheeler Albatross, a ferry for heavy vehicles owned by the Yazoo and Mississippi Valley Railroad.
 With no bridge over the Mississippi River at Vicksburg, Mississippi, the railroads used a pair of car ferries to shuttle railcars across.
 The 374 ft Albatross had rails built onto the deck, allowing railcars to roll onto the ship, take the short ride across the river, then roll onto tracks on the opposite shore.
 A bridge completed in 1930 rendered Albatross obsolete for its intended purpose, and it was retired from ferry service after 23 years.